-Start planting garlic and shallots.
+Start planting garlic and shallots when they arrive instor later this month.
 Plant them into beds that have been deeply forked, mix in lots of compost and sheep pellets.
 Plant bulbs 12 – 15cm apart, so that the pointy top of the bulb is only just clear of the soil and then mulch with pea straw to help suppress weeds.
+Buy Now

 Sow green crops into any empty beds.
 Lupins help fix nitrogen into the soil, mustard helps sterilize beds, and the mix with oats helps add carbon.

 On drier days plant natives, hedges or any larger trees.
 Autumn is a great time to plant trees as they have time to settle in before they burst into growth next spring.
 Keep an eye out for what you like as we can get lots of big trees in over the next few months.